digi-trade/connect/source/includes/_account.en.md

 account_id | true | Cabital Connect Account Id -->

-## List of account available balances
+## List of Available Account Balances

 Get all account balances of the user